szfh/szfh.github.io/_posts/2020-11-19-press-intensity.md

 <img src="{{site.baseurl}}/images/2020-11-19-press-intensity/pressintensity.jpg" width="100%">
 </center>

+## Pressures by Position

 Pressures can be broken down by player position.
 A pressure 40 yards from goal by a forward is different to one by a midfielder, this difference can tell us something different about playing style than PPDA.

-Limitation: This is the position as given by FBref (DF/MF/FW), if a player plays out of position it may cause unusual numbers.
+***Limitation***: This is the position as given by *FBref* (DF/MF/FW), if a player plays out of position it may cause unusual numbers.
 Breaking down further (CB/FB) would give more information but add to complexity and reduce statistical size.